Last updated January 2025

 Ask about areas of expertise.

-Other than for simple jobs, there’s little reason to hire a handyman service to perform specialized work.
-If you need plumbing work, hire a plumber—or an electrician for electrical work, or a tiler for tiling.
+Beyond simple jobs, there’s little reason to hire a handyman service to perform specialized work.
+If you need plumbing help, hire a plumber—or an electrician for electrical work, or a tiler for tiling.

 Check ratings and references.